Dragons RFC: 2017–2023: WRU ownership

+2023 onwards: Return to private ownership

+In July 2023 a consortium headed by Dragons chairman David Buttress bought Rodney Parade and the Dragons from the WRU.

+During the 2024–25 United Rugby Championship, the Dragons saw their worst season yet, with one win in the league, equaling the league record.
+During the season, head coach Dai Flanagan was sacked and replaced by defence coach Filo Tiatia, however little improvement was seen, with the only subsequent win coming in the EPCR Challenge Cup against Newcastle Falcons.

 Team name

 The naming of the region's team caused considerable turbulence.
 Newport Gwent Dragons were a new side created out of the restructuring of Welsh rugby, and represent their designated region, like the Cardiff Blues, the Scarlets and the Ospreys.
 Some in the Welsh rugby world, such as Bobby Windsor, believed that including the name Newport would alienate some fans in the surrounding valleys.
 Many supporters in the wider Newport area favoured greater identification with the City of Newport and a continuation of the historic traditions of Newport RFC.
 Several names were suggested but all were rejected by the WRU.
 In the end, the WRU decided the region would be called the Gwent Dragons.
 However, initial response to the new region was mixed, with many fans unsure whether to buy a season ticket for the new side or to stick to their local clubs.
 The company set up to run the side entered administration before a game had been played, and as a compromise the word "Newport" was added to the team name in a double-sized font, whilst "Gwent" was reduced.
 This addition and choice of kit added a greater Newport emphasis to the region and polarised the regions' fan base: some supporters of Ebbw Vale, Pontypool, Cross Keys and Newbridge turned their backs on the regional side, claiming that Gwent was no longer being equally represented.
 This debate continued, with the Dragons being accused of favouritism towards their Newport feeder club rather than the other feeder clubs.

 The Newport Action Group, among others, claimed the side has lost more supporters by including the name "Gwent" in its title.
 The crowds supporting Newport Gwent Dragons averaged 5,154 for the 2005–06 season, whereas in the 2002–03 season, Newport RFC was Wales' best supported club and British rugby's fourth best with an average attendance of 8,302 – behind English Premiership clubs Leicester, Gloucester and Northampton.
 In the 2006–07 season, attendance averaged 5,629 at Rodney Parade.

+In 2017, after the takeover by the WRU, the club was rebranded as simply “The Dragons”, omitting any geographic identifier.

 On the 27 June 2022, the Dragons announced their rebranding as Dragons RFC.
 The new playing colours being black and amber to represent the traditional colours of Newport sporting teams and the blue of the historic Monmouthshire county.
 The new badge includes three fleur-de-lis derived from the county Flag of Monmouthshire.